kentdao20/DATA-332---1st-project/README.md

 ![RDS saving](https://user-images.githubusercontent.com/118495124/222996355-732dd19b-6774-4093-bddc-a35cc73d3f77.png)

-First, I change the file format from CSV fo RDS by saving it into a data frame and
+First, I change the file format from CSV fo RDS by saving it into a data frame and save it again as a RDS file.
+With the RDS fike

 **2. Setting up word cloud**